 After careful consideration, the Board and the Compensation Committee believe we should continue to hold an advisory Say-on-Pay vote every year.
-We believe an annual vote on the compensation of our named executive officers will continue to allow us to obtain information on stockholders' views of the compensation of our named executive officers on consistent basis.
-In addition, we believe an annual advisory vote on the compensation of our named executive officers will provide our Board and the Compensation Committee with frequent input from stockholders on our compensation programs for our named executive officers.
+We believe an annual vote on the compensation of our named executive officers will continue to allow us to obtain information on stockholders' views of the compensation of our named executive officers will provide on the compensation committee with frequent input from stockholders on our compensation for our named executive officers.
+Finally, we believe an annual advisory vote on the compensation of our named executive officers.
+Finally, we believe an annual advisory vote on the compensation of our named executive officers.
 Finally, we believe an annual advisory vote on the compensation of our named executive officers aligns more closely with our objective to engage in regular dialogue with our stockholders on corporate governance matters, including our executive compensation philosophy, policies and programs.